Volue-Public/energy-smp-docs/docs/mesh/rest-api/generate-c#-api-from-swagger-json.md

      ![Output specification](pictures/NSwagStudio-complete.png)

-3. Generate the code by pressing the `Generate Files` button in the lower right corner.
+3. Generate the code by choosing `Generate Files` in the lower right corner.

-4. Save the configuration using the `File\Save` options to a file in your project (f.ex. `C:\Dev\energy-mesh-rest-api\src\MestRestAPI.Test\MeshRestAPI.nswag`).
+4. Save the configuration using the `File\Save` options to a file in your project (e.g. `C:\Dev\energy-mesh-rest-api\src\MestRestAPI.Test\MeshRestAPI.nswag`).

 You are then ready to use the API from your code.